 To achieve a distinction, the apprentice must achieve ALL of the distinction descriptors for this method of assessment through their demonstration and responses to the questions asked, AND all of the pass descriptors.

-Please see Table 2 for the pass descriptors for this method of assessment, along with amplification of the key terms.
+Please see Table 2 for the pass descriptors for this method of assessment.

-Table 2: Project with Report Pass and Distinction Grading Criteria and Amplification
+Table 2: Observation with Questioning Pass and Distinction Grading Criteria